ebanner/TextEditorTournament/README.md

 ### Participant `participant/participant.py`

-A Participant recieves information about challenges and can accept or reject challenges that are presented.
+Recieves information about challenges and can accept or reject challenges that are presented.
 If a Participant accepts a challenge, then they must proceed to work toward completing the challenge.
 Once the Participant is confident they have completed the challenge correctly, the Participant can then submit the challenge to the Submission server.
 If the Participant completed the challenge incorrectly, the Participant will recieve a diff of their work against what the correct solution.

 ### Challenge

-A Challenge is a directory that resides in the same directory as the Manager.
+A directory that resides in the same directory as the Manager.
 Within this directory must be several types of files:

 * A Description File
     * A file named `description.info`.
 The format of this file is as follows: